patelsachin344/My-Notes/Important Questions/REACT QUESTIONS YT VIDEO.md

 ### Q. How Virtual DOM is different than the actual DOM?

 DOM is an interface that allows the script to update the content, style, and structure of the document.
-Virtual DOM is just like a blueprint of a machine, can do the changes in the blueprint but those changes will not directly apply to the machine.DOM is an interface that allows the script to update the content, style, and structure of the document.
 Virtual DOM is just like a blueprint of a machine, can do the changes in the blueprint but those changes will not directly apply to the machine.

 ### Q. Diffrence bw Virtual DOM and DOM =